By Mary Kay Rizzolo, CQL President & CEO

 August – Board Of Director Developments

 In August 2019, there were two developments related to different Board of Directors.
 CQL welcomed Laura Vegas to its Board of Directors.
 Vegas is the Director of National Core Indicators (NCI) for the National Association of State Directors of Developmental Disabilities Services (NASDDDS).
-Later that month, we were proud to share that CQL’s Vice President of Accreditation, Katherine Dunbar, was named to the Board of Directors for The National Alliance For Direct Support Professionals (NADSP).
+Later that month, we were proud to share that CQL’s Vice President of Services and Systems Excellence, Katherine Dunbar, was named to the Board of Directors for The National Alliance For Direct Support Professionals (NADSP).

 September – Recognizing Excellence In Direct Support